drmargarido/d-tracker/README.md

 Release 1.5:
 * [x] Allow the copy of the tasks in the totals window to the clipboard

-Release 1.6:
-* [ ] Keybindings to speed up the workflow of advanced users

 ## Screenshots

 ![D-Tracker UI with Default Theme](/screenshots/d-tracker_v1,1-default.jpg)